The Best Overnight or Same Day Sourdough Discard Pancakes

 • Use unfed starter – this recipe is perfect for discard, so no need to use your active starter.

-• Don’t skip the overnight rest – that’s what gives these pancakes their depth of flavor and fluffy texture.
+• Don’t skip the overnight rest – that’s what gives these pancakes their depth of flavor and a gut health benefits from the fermentation.

 • Cook low and slow – a medium-low heat prevents burning while allowing pancakes to cook through.